 If you’re a healthcare organisation operating in the US, you’ll need to be complying with HIPAA regulations, in order to protect patients’ Protected Health Information (PHI).

-PCI DSS is applicable to organisations that handle credit or debit card transactions.
+PCI DSS compliance is applicable to organisations that handle credit or debit card transactions.
 It helps protect data so that fraudsters cannot take advantage of it.

 As this was created by some of the biggest names in the card industry, most businesses will need to comply with it, and protect cardholder data.
 If you don’t, you could be facing fines, lawsuits, and you may not be able to process cards in the future, limiting your ability to take payments.